dayz9998jp/ASM/README.md

 	- monitors up to 4 instances
 	- introduces a performance value CPS (nothing similar in the arma diag_## serie)
 	- very simple and solid
-	- nearly no influence to performance
+	- nearly no influence to cpu load

 Currently able to monitor the following values: